Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-access-to-s3-buckets.md

 The following sections show how to use the `qq` CLI to imitate bucket-level permissions by adding inheritable ACEs.

 ### Imitating Bucket-Level Read-Write Access
-Run the `qq fs_modify_acl` command.
+Run the {% include qq.html command="fs_modify_acl" %} command.
 In the following example, we add the access control entry (ACE) to the bucket whose root directory is `/buckets/my-bucket` for the user group `MyWriters`.

 ```bash
 $ qq fs_modify_acl \